 For the next two weeks, please read through St. Leo’s Christmas sermon 26.
 As before, please ruminate over the sermon and allow it to give you a deeper and richer understanding of what we celebrate at Christmas.
-Also pay attention to how St. Leo applies to the Nativity the same gospel themes that we see throughout the New Testament and particularly in St. Paul’s letters.
+Also, pay attention to how St. Leo applies to the Nativity the same gospel themes that we see throughout the New Testament and particularly in St. Paul’s letters.

 Section 1 – The Nativity and Acknowledgment of God

 The first section of the sermon begins with the Incarnation.
 Of all the days of the year, Christmas is the time to arouse and focus the mind on the Incarnation.
-Christmas does not celebrate a little baby lying in a bucolic manger, but celebrates “God, the Son of God, begotten of the co-eternal Father, [being] born by a human birth.”
+Christmas does not celebrate a little baby lying in a bucolic manger but celebrates “God, the Son of God, begotten of the co-eternal Father, [being] born by a human birth.”
 (1:1) The Child is God.
 St. Leo puts the audacity of this Christian claim front and center.
-The Old Testament refers to great teachers that are killed by the authorities, or men coming back from the dead, or even those being assumed into heaven.
+The Old Testament refers to great teachers that are killed by the authorities, men coming back from the dead, or even those being assumed into heaven.
 But it is inconceivable and blasphemous in Judaism to think of God the Creator taking on created human flesh or in Greek philosophy that the Absolute One becoming a particularized human form.
 This, however, is the assertion that we make and that is the very foundation of our Christain faith.
 And Christmas is the time when we most boldly proclaim this most unusual of doctrines that “The Maker of the world . . . becomes the son of whom He created.”
 (1:4) The invisible and intangible Word of God, which sustains the universe, became our human substance and nature, in body and in soul.
-God became one of us, and therefore, we too sing: “Gory to God in Highest, and Peace on earth to those of good will.”
+God became one of us, and therefore, we too sing: “Glory to God in Highest, and Peace on earth to those of good will.”
 (1:6)

 Section II – We Participate in the Nativity